 Duration: 6-8 hours

 The hikes in New Zealand are generally easy to follow but can become dangerous if you don’t act appropriately.
-That being said, make the most out of your time there, go out and make amazing memories, just remember to be safe.

 HAVE YOU DONE ANY OF THESE HIKES IN NEW ZEALAND?
 WHAT’S YOUR FAVOURITE?